regolith-linux/regolith-st/README.md

 ```

 There should now be a number of files generated in the parent directory, such as `regolith-st_0.8.2-1ubuntu18_source.changes`.

+## Bump the package version

+It's necessary to update the version of the package so that the local package manager will be able to determine that an update is available.
+The Debian packaging tools provide the program `dch` for this task.  `dch` modifies the `debian/changelog` file.
+This file contains the package versioning metadata and is organized by stanzas of three elements: version, change info, and author of change.
+It's similiar in a way to a git commit log + release tags, but managed in a file rather than the git index.
+Run `dch` and update the version string, change UNRELEASED to your intended Ubuntu version target (probably `bionic`) and then below add a description of your change.
+The rest should be done automatically by the `dch` program.
+Verify that your change follows the pattern of entries below it.

 ## Upload the package to your PPA